rawmodel/framework/README.md

 ### GraphQL

-RawModel.js can be a perfect framework for writing GraphQL resolvers.
+RawModel can be a perfect framework for writing GraphQL resolvers.
 An instance of a root model, in our case the `App` class, can represent GraphQL's `rootValue`.

 ```ts
 import { Model } from 'rawmodel';